manuellah/Inventory_app/README.md

 #Inventory management application
-This is a command line IMIS(Inventory management application)
+This is a command line application(Inventory management application)

 ##application's Commands